markjreed/markjreed.github.io/_posts/2020-08-30-zsh2-startup-files.markdown

 total of up to ten files to think about.
 While that's a few more than any previous shells, a more significant difference is that zsh lets you configure a location other than your home directory in which to look for the personal version of all these files.
-If `$ZDOTDIR' is set in the environment, then zsh looks for the files there instead of in the user's home directory.
+If `$ZDOTDIR` is set in the environment, then zsh looks for the files there instead of in the user's home directory.

 Here are the files and when they get executed: